jmonterroso/jmonterroso.github.io/_experience/latitude-ten-north.md

 company_logo: img/latitude-ten-north-logo.png
 ---

+### **Full Stack Developer @ Act Right/Ohio GOP**

 Responsible for evaluating the technological environment and scope of the projects and suggest possible development stacks along with timelines.
+And implementation of the solution.

 Web Developer (using PHP and CMS based on PHP Wordpress/Expression Engine) creating functional backend/frontend websites based on detailed requirements from clients.